wandering007/efficient-densenet-pytorch/README.md

 Memory-Efficient Implementation of DenseNets, **support both DenseNet and DeseNet-BC series.**

-Environments: Linux CPU/GPU, Python 3, PyTorch 0.4 or higher
+Environments: Linux CPU/GPU, Python 3, PyTorch 1.0

 Check the implementation correctness by `python -m utils.gradient_checking.py` with different settings in `utils/gradient_checking.py` (CPU, single GPU, multiple GPUs), some `assert` errors may be caused by occasional random states, you can relax the error tolerance (default: `1e-5`) or try it several times.